pirmoradian/BLISS/README.md

 Then, you find the generated sentences stored in FILE_NAME with txt format in the current directory.

-# Developer
+## Developer

 This package is developed by [Sahar Pirmoradian](https://www.researchgate.net/profile/Sahar_Pirmoradian).
 If you need help or have questions, don't hesitate to get in touch.

-# Citation
+## Citation

 If you use this code please cite the corresponding paper where BLISS was introduced:

-[1]	S. Pirmoradian, A. Treves, “BLISS: an artificial language for learnability studies”, Journal of Cognitive Computation 3:539—553, 2011
+S. Pirmoradian, A. Treves, “BLISS: an artificial language for learnability studies”, Journal of Cognitive Computation 3:539—553, 2011

-# License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation

-### Acknowledgments
+## Acknowledgments

-* This project was done under supervision of Prof. Treves, Trieste, Italy.
+* This project was done under supervision of Prof. Alessandro Treves, in SISSA, Trieste, Italy.